Indian martial arts: Boxing (Mushtiyuddha)

 Boxing (musti-yuddha) is traditionally considered the roughest form of Indian unarmed combat.
 In ancient times it was popular throughout northern Indian subcontinent, but is rarely practiced today.
 Boxers harden their fists by striking stones and other hard objects.
 Matches may be either one-on-one or group fights.
 All kinds of strikes and grabs are allowed, and any part of the body may be targeted except the groin.
-Another form of boxing was loh-musti (meaning “iron fist”), said to have been practiced by the God Krishna.
+Another form of boxing was loh-musti (meaning "iron fist"), said to have been practiced by the deity Krishna.
 In this variation, boxers fought while wielding a kara or steel bracelet like a knuckleduster.
 Grabs, kicks, biting and attacks to the groin were all legal, the only prohibition being spitting on the opponent which was considered crude and dishonourable.
 The kara used for regular matches was unadorned, but the form employed during war had one or more spikes around its edge.
 The kara may be paired with one on each hand, but it was generally only worn on one hand so the other hand could be left free.
 In some cases the free hand could be paired with another weapon, most commonly the bagh nakha.